VintageVeggies.com

 The commercial seed industry caters to where the money is and that is in big scale agriculture.
 Most university and private seed company breeding programs are now focused on this market.
 And since they are the suppliers to the main stream seed industry, these are the same varieties that are available to the large packet seed companies.

 Fortunately, small companies like the Victory Seed Company are working against this trend.
-Our focus is not on breeding new varieties.
-We work to maintain the quality and availability of old tried and true varieties.
-Some have their origins as family heirlooms.
-Others are good old, classically bred, commercial releases.
+They continue to work to maintain the quality and availability of old tried and true varieties.
+Some varieties originated as family heirlooms, while others are good old, classically bred, commercial releases.

-Click here for a great selection of good tomato varieties.
+Click here for a great selection of our tomato varieties at the Victory Seed Company.

 A Pictorial of Commercial Tomato Harvesting